FurqanKhurrum/GAM531-A7/README.md

    ```bash
    dotnet run
    ```
 3. Ensure your `/Assets/Sprites/` folder contains all animation textures and `Background.png`.
+4. Add audio files to `/Assets/Audio/`:
+   - punch.wav, jump.wav
-4. Use the controls above to interact with the scene.
+5. Use the controls above to interact with the scene.

 ### Notes
 - The game uses an **orthographic projection** of 800×600.